loganmoseley/LMEdgeGestureRecognizers/README.md

 ## License

 LMEdgeGestureRecognizer is available under the MIT license.
-See the LICENSE file for more info.ddfdfdffdsafds
+See the LICENSE file for more info.